eschubert1/stat607project3/ADEMP.md

 ## Data Generating Mechanisms:
-The data generating process described in the paper is a hierarchical model with the first layer (stage 1) is a logistic model connecting the mean of binary outcome data $y$ to a linear predictor through a logit link function.
+The data generating process described in the paper is a hierarchical model where the first layer (stage 1) is a logistic model connecting the mean of binary outcome data $y$ to a linear predictor through a logit link function.
 The linear predictor is a set of covariates